commercialhaskell/stack/doc/azure_ci.md

 * The complex Azure configuration is intended for projects that need to support multiple GHC versions and multiple OSes, such as open source libraries to be released to Hackage.
-It tests against Stack on Linux and macOS.
-The configuration is significantly more involved to allow for all of this branching behavior.
-In the provided template, we use the Linux build configuration to test against various combinations of stack.
-The macOS and Windows configuration is also used for testing Stack build configuration.
+It tests against Stack for different resolves on Linux, macOS and Windows.
 These are the files for the complex configuration:
   - [azure-pipelines.yml](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/azure/azure-pipelines.yml) : This is the starter file used by the Azure CI.
   - [azure-linux-template.yml](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/azure/azure-linux-template.yml) : Template for Azure Linux build